vaiosstyl/bibook/bibook/msa/progressive.md

 ### Progressive Alignment Steps

-PThe process builds alignments in a stepwise manner, starting with the most similar sequences and gradually incorporating others.
+The process builds alignments in a stepwise manner, starting with the most similar sequences and gradually incorporating others.
 Here's a detailed look at how to create a progressive alignment.
 Lests assume you start with $T$ sequences, $C=\{A_1, \ldots, A_T\}$.

 1. Compute Pairwise Alignments: Initially, calculate all pairwise alignments between each pair of sequences in $C$ using a suitable algorithm such as Needleman-Wunsch or Smith-Waterman.
 This provides a matrix of scores or distances that indicate how similar or different each pair of sequences is.